Vikarna: Game of dice

-However, Madhvacharya points out in his commentary that in reality, Vikarna's protest was only to make a show of righteousness.
+Madhvacharya states in his commentary that in reality, Vikarna's protest was only to make a show of righteousness; this assessment is however at odds with the sympathetic nature of his fatal encounter with Bhima, who esteems Vikarna's character as a man of dharma.

 Death

 Despite his misgivings, Vikarna fights for Duryodhana during the Kurukshetra War.
 Bhishma names him as one of the great warriors on the Kaurava side.
 Mentioned throughout the war, Vikarna has a few notable moments.
 On the fourth day of the war, he attempts to check Abhimanyu's advance, and is severely repulsed.
 On the fifth day of the war, he attempts to break the King of Mahismati's defense of the Pandava formation, and is unsuccessful.
 On the seventh day, he covers the retreat of his brothers from Bhima's rampage.
 On the same day he stops and repulses Drupada and Shikandi and wounds them badly, causing them to retreat.
 On the tenth day, he attempts to prevent Arjuna and Shikhandi from reaching Bhishma, but is counter-checked by Drupada.

 On the thirteenth day of the war, depending on the version of the story, Vikarna is a silent bystander in the slaying of Abhimanyu.
 On the fourteenth day, Arjuna navigates the chakravyuha of Drona, in order to reach and kill Jayadratha before sunset.
 Duryodhana sends Vikarna to check Bhima's advance.
 Bhima, who had sworn to kill all of Dhritarashtra's true-born sons, calls Vikarna a man of dharma and advises him to step aside.
 Vikarna replies that even though he knew that the Kauravas would not win a war against a side with Krishna on it, he could not forsake Duryodhana.
 Pleadingly, Bhima reminds him of the dice game, where Vikarna had criticised his brother.
 Vikarna replied:

 That was my duty then, and this is my duty now.
 Fight me, o son of Vayu!